DjangoGirls/tutorial/django_installation/README.md

 ### Linux and OS X

-Creating a `virtualenv` on both Linux and OS X is as simple as running:
+Creating a `virtualenv` on both Linux and OS X is as simple as running `python3 -m venv myvenv`.
+It will look like this:

     ~/djangogirls$ python3 -m venv myvenv

+and just like the Windows instructions above, `myvenv` is the name of your `virtualenv`.
+You can use any other name, but stick to lowercase and use no spaces.
+It is also good idea to keep the name short - you'll be referencing it a lot!

 > __NOTE:__ Initiating the virtual environment on Ubuntu 14.04 like this currently gives the following error: